 All employees have an obligation to report misconduct by instructional personnel and school administrators, which affects the health, safety, or welfare of a student.
 Reports of misconduct by any employee should be made to Renee Smith, Executive Director of Human Resources at 321-723-8323 ext.
-302. Reports of misconduct by any administrator should be made to Dr. Katherine Cobb, President 321-723-8323 ext.
+302. Reports of misconduct by any administrator should be made to the Head of School at 321-723-8323 ext.
 300.

 If you have any belief, concern, or thought that you have witnessed, hear, or heard about a situation possibly involving abuse, neglect, or abandonment, you must do the following:

 - If you cannot reach the student’s school counselor, contact the Head of Lower School, Head of Senior High or Head of Junior High.